Self Esteem and Neurodiversity

 Do you have any personal experiences with Neurodiversity?
 If yes, what advantages have you found can come from being Neurodivergent?

-What are some key areas that you think would make school more equitable for Neurodivergent students?
+What are some key areas that you think would make school more equitable for Neurodivergent learners?

 Do you believe early intervention is crucial to a child’s learning journey?